 4Ds and coping techniques.

 For this final stretch, here are some tips to help you kick the smoking habit, avoid relapse and level up from “quitter” to “ex-smoker”.

 Every day, remind yourself why you quit.
 This will help you stay focused on the goals, and keep you motivated when you feel the urge to light up.

 Write down your reasons on sticky notes and paste them all over your house and office, on your mirror, fridge, wardrobe, laptop... items you see daily.

 Slip a note into your wallet too, as a quick reminder whenever the urge to smoke rises and you reach for a pack of smokes at the convenience store counter.

 On your quit journey, support from loved ones is important.
 Your family members and your friends are the people who'll cheer you on, keep you motivated when you're facing obstacles, and celebrate the small wins with you.

-Find someone who’ll quit smoking with you so you can motivate and support each other and celebrate the milestones.
-You can also join a smoking cessation programme or look for support groups to keep you company on your journey.
+Find someone who'll quit smoking with you so you can motivate and support each other and celebrate the milestones.
+You can also join a smoking cessation programme or look for support groups for example I Quit Club on Facebook to keep you company on your journey.